wolfie-VIP/CSE316-Spring21-HW3/README.md

 5. Once your cluster is finished configuring, click on "Connect".
 Add your IP and set up a database user.
 6. Click "choose a connection method", and then select the middle option, "Connect your application".
 7. Choose Node.js and version 3.6 or later, if they are not already selected.
 Eeplace \<password>(including the angle brackets) with your password for the database user, and paste the string into your .env file.
 It should look something like this:`MONGO_URI = "mongodb+srv....`
+8. On the MongoDB Atlas page, click "Collections", and then "Create Database".
+Enter both fields exactly as follows: ```Database Name: TodoTracker``` ```Collection Name: users```.
+Then click "Create".
+9. Finally, click the "plus" button next to the name of your database(which should be TodoTracker), and create another collection like : ```Collection Name: todolists```

 ##### Installing Modules
 Before working with TodoTracker, make sure Node.js is installed on your machine (https://nodejs.org/en/).
 Either clone or download this git repository.
 In the TodoTracker folder complete the following steps: